Improved measurements of the TeV-PeV extragalactic neutrino spectrum from joint analyses of IceCube tracks and cascades: Results

 It is important to note that the physical properties of the shown data are very different between the four samples: tracks and cascades, and the two analyses, as explained in Sec.~\ref{sec:methods}.
 Hence, direct comparison of the reconstructed quantities should be done with caution.

-The MESE analysis fits a total prompt flux of zero, which is hence not shown in the plots.
+The MESE analysis is unable to measure a significant flux of prompt neutrinos and sets an upper limit on the prompt normalization as \textbf{$0.5$} in units of $\SI{e-18}{GeV^{-1} cm^{-2} s^{-1} sr^{-1}}$.
+This is hence not shown in the plots.
 The CF analysis, on the other hand, fits a non-zero prompt flux of \textbf{$1.04^{1.2}_{-1.1}$} in units of $\SI{e-18}{GeV^{-1} cm^{-2} s^{-1} sr^{-1}}$, consistent with a zero prompt flux within a confidence level of 1~$\sigma$.
 Predictions of the prompt neutrino flux from hadronic interaction models (e.g. Sibyll 2.3c~\cite{riehn_hadronic_2018}) indicate an order of magnitude higher flux of muon neutrinos from charmed mesons when compared to the prompt flux of electron or tau neutrinos.
-Therefore, the high statistics sample of tracks in the CF analysis can drive a non-zero prompt flux in the best fit, while the cascades dominated MESE sample fits a zero prompt flux.
+Therefore, the high statistics sample of tracks in the CF analysis can drive a non-zero prompt flux in the best fit, while the cascades-dominated MESE sample fits a zero prompt flux.
 For checks on the prompt flux, see Sec.~\ref{sec:prompt}.
 The cos($\theta_{\rm{reco}}$) distributions of tracks and cascades both show the effect of the suppression of the atmospheric flux in the Southern sky due to the atmospheric self veto.
 The total contribution from the muon and astrophysical flux component is greater towards vertically down-going zenith angles than that from the conventional atmospheric neutrino flux, due to the suppression by the self veto.

 Two features drive the deviation from the SPL in both analyses, an excess at $\sim \SI{30}{TeV}$ and a deficit at a few hundred TeV, when compared to the baseline SPL model.
 Fig. \ref{fig:MESE_SPLDataMC} shows the distribution of the reconstructed energy proxy for cascades and tracks in the MESE analysis, where simulations for the best-fit SPL model are compared to observed data.
 There is a visible excess of data compared to this simulation around \SI{30}{TeV} energy.
 This is more prominent in the cascades channel, and is also visible within a $1$ to $2\,\sigma$ deviation for the MESE tracks sample.
 The same features are also seen in the reconstructed energy proxy distributions of the CF analysis when compared to the best-fit SPL model, shown in Fig.~\ref{fig:CF_SPLDataMC}.
 Another noticeable feature in the energy distributions is the dip at $\mathcal{O}$(\SI{100}{TeV}) seen in the cascades dataset of both analyses and in the starting-tracks sample of MESE.
 The poorer energy resolution of the through-going tracks sample renders it difficult to measure the possible dip with this channel.
 However, this dip is not yet statistically significant, and more data is needed to confirm or reject its existence.